brooklynrail/brooklynrail-platform/content/events/2023/10/storefront-for-art-and-architecture.md

 ---
 title: Storefront for Art and Architecture
 deck: Featuring José Esparza Chong Cuy and Nile Greenberg, with Brittany Adames
-summary: Storefront for Art and Architecture Executive Director and and Chief Curator José Esparza Chong Cuy joins Rail Architecture Editor Nile Greenberg for a conversation.
+summary: Storefront for Art and Architecture Executive Director and Chief Curator José Esparza Chong Cuy joins Rail Architecture Editor Nile Greenberg for a conversation.
 We conclude with a poetry reading by Brittany Adames.
 people: